Abd al-Rahman al-Kawakibi: Legacy

-Although Al-Kawakibi did not have a tremendous amount of support during his lifetime, his ideas influenced entire future generations of Arab reformers and leaders, such as Faisal I, the king of the Arab Kingdom of Syria or Greater Syria in 1920 and King of Iraq from 23 August 1921 until his death.
+Although Al-Kawakibi did not have a tremendous amount of support during his lifetime, his ideas influenced entire future generations of Arab reformers and leaders, such as Faisal I, the King of the Arab Kingdom of Syria or Greater Syria in 1920 and King of Iraq from 23 August 1921 until his death.
 Additionally, Al-Kawakibi's message and legacy passed onto Pan-Arab nationalists such as Gamal Abdel Nasser, even though Al-Kawakibi was not a Pan-Arab nationalist but instead believed in Arab unity and solidarity.

-According to the contemporary Lebanese historian, social commentator, and writer, Gan Dayah, Al-Kawakibi was a Muslim political pioneer due to his ideas championing the separation of state and religion.
+According to the contemporary Lebanese historian, social commentator, and writer, Jean Dayeh, Al-Kawakibi was a Muslim political pioneer due to his ideas championing the separation of state and religion.

 The Kawaakibi Foundation is named after him.
 Kawakibi's great-grandson, Salam Kawakibi, is a Paris-based intellectual and the director of the Arab Centre for Research and Policy Studies, who has co-published a collection of Kawakibi's essays "On Despotism" in French.
-For their virulent attacks on 'Abdul Hamid II and the autocratic rule of the Ottomans, ‘Abd al-Rahman al-Kawakibi, alongside the Syrian Islamic reformer Sayyid Rashid Rida (d.
-1935), remain influential cultural icons in pan-Arab circles.
+For their virulent attacks on 'Abdul Hamid II and the autocratic rule of the Ottomans, ‘Abd al-Rahman al-Kawakibi, alongside the Lebanon-born Islamic reformer Rashid Rida (d.
+1935), remain influential cultural icons in Pan-Arab circles.

 Death

-Al-Kawakibi died in 1902 and many of his family and supporters alleged that he had been poisoned by Turkish agents.
-However, this has never been proven.
-Following Al-Kawakibi's death, the Ottomans were able to confiscate and destroy all but two books, The Nature of Tyranny and Umm Al-Qura, written by Al-Kawakibi.
+Al-Kawakibi died in 22 June 1902 and many of his family and supporters alleged that he had been poisoned by Turkish agents.
+This has never been proven.
+Following Al-Kawakibi's death, the Ottomans were able to confiscate and destroy all but two books, The Nature of Tyranny and Umm al-Qura, written by Al-Kawakibi.